arperevalov/begrab/README.md

 This extension designed for people who needs to store their references locally.
 With it you can download any project image at Behance, which has difficulties with it, because of it's specific semantic page structure.

-I hope that it will help you be more productive and happy. lovetraindriver
+I hope that it will help you be more productive and happy!

 ## Installing
 To install this extention follow theese steps: